ForsakenSystems/.github/content/lost-and-found/defa/misc.md

 ---

 ## Python Flask TypeError send_file
-- If a script is build for an older version of `python flask` follwoing error might occur:
+- If a script is build for an older version of `python flask` following error might occur:

 ```bash
 TypeError: send_file() got an unexpected keyword argument 'attachment_filename'